-The derecognition rules have not been changed from the previous requirements, and the Fund does not apply hedge accounting.
-AASB 9 introduces a new impairment model.
-However, as the Fund's investments are held at fair value through profit or loss, the change in impairment rules will not impact the Fund.
+The Committee has reviewed the impact and, as the Fund's financial instruments are already carried at fair value through profit or loss, it has been determined the change in impairment rules will not impact the Fund.
+No change to opening balances of these financial assets is expected on 1 July 2018.